marcellobarylli/Recurrent-Parameter-Generation/README.md

 ### Reproduce Section-4
 <details>
+<summary>Click here for details</summary>
-<summary>In this section, we will guide you step by step through reproducing the experiments from Section-4.
+In this section, we will guide you step by step through reproducing the experiments from Section-4.
 Similar to Quick Start section.
-You can execute the following commands.</summary>
+You can execute the following commands.

 1. Modify your config file.
 (You can skip this step if you have done.)
 ```shell